Thrithala Assembly constituency

-Thrithala State assembly constituency is one of the 140 state legislative assembly constituencies in the state of Kerala located in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Ponnani Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is M. B. Rajesh of Communist Party of India (Marxist).
+Thrithala State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.It is one of the two assembly constituencies included in Pattambi Taluk, Palakkad District.It is also one of the seven state legislative assembly constituencies included in Ponnani Lok Sabha constituency.
+As of the 2021 Assembly elections, the current MLA is M. B. Rajesh of Communist Party of India (Marxist).

-Local self governed segments
+Local self-governed segments

-Thrithala Niyamasabha constituency is composed of the following local self governed segments:
+Thrithala Assembly constituency is composed of the following local self-governed segments: